 The best budget Sonicare electric toothbrush

-Competitively priced, the 1100 Series is the best Sonicare toothbrush for those on a budget.
+Competitively priced, the 1100 Series is the best Sonicare toothbrush on a budget.

 The slim handled brush cleans the teeth well.
-It boasts a 2 minute timer and pacer, essential features of any good electric toothbrush.
+It boasts a 2 minute timer and pacer, which are essential features of any good electric toothbrush.

 - 1 cleaning mode makes it nice & simple to use

 - Slim & stylish handle design – easy to keep clean

 - USB charging stand makes it more convenient for some

 - No pressure sensor to alert you when brushing too hard

 - USB charger makes it less convenient for some

 - Sonic motor configured differently to premium models